gordon-hilgers/markdown-cv/index.md

 -->
 ## Experience

-### Header level 3
+### Tech Lead
-`aug 2020 - Present`
+`jan 2022 - Present`

-__Developer__, *Priva* - De Lier
+*Priva* · De Lier

 Together with a small team I'm working to make the data that we have in a greenhouse more available and insightful through the Azure Cloud platform.

+### Developer
+`aug 2020 - jan 2022`
+*Priva* · De Lier

+Some info about job

+### R&D Engineer
 `march 2016 - aug 2020 `
-__Research and Development Engineer__, *Obervator Instruments* - Ridderkerk
+*Obervator Instruments* · Ridderkerk

-Together with a team we created meteorological products targeting the industrial/offshore market.
+Together with a small team we created meteorological products targeting the industrial/offshore market.
 The project I contributed to that I'm most proud of a .NET Core backend application with a Angular frontend to monitor weather for helideck platforms.

 `sept 2015 - jan 2016`
+### Graduate Internship R&D Engineer
-### __Graduate Internship Research & Development Graduate__ · *Obserator Instruments* - Ridderkerk
+*Obserator Instruments* · Ridderkerk
 To complete my Bachelor's degree in Electrical Engineering I developed a test system to functionally test the MeteoLink product range of Observator.
 The test system consisted of a custom PCB a Embedded C application and a Windows application, created with Qt, to control it.

 <!--